H&SB Transmission Project

 Special Notice to Landowners/Residents Along the Line

-In accordance with Certificate Condition #37, Central Hudson will attempt to notify landowners and residents along the Line of planned construction commencement specifically in their area at least seven (7) days, but no more than forty five (45) days, prior to the commencement of construction.
+In accordance with Certificate Condition #37, Central Hudson will continue to attempt to notify landowners and residents along the Line of planned construction commencement specifically in their area at least seven (7) days, but no more than forty five (45) days, prior to the commencement of construction.
 This notice only applies to persons who own or reside on properties that are crossed by or abut the Project right-of-way.

 For inquires or complaints specifically regarding this project, you may contact us at: Project Hotline (toll-free) 844-428-7319 (Please note this should not be used for outages or emergencies) or email: H-SB-Rebuild@cenhud.com